tuxies-wiki-team/tuxies-wiki/docs/guides/aiers-gnome.md

 :::note Just a heads up, this guide is not going to be as detailed as the ones released in the main series as its content updates much more often as newer versions of Gnome and new extensions come out.
 :::

-## Let's Add Some More Keyboard Shortcuts!
+## Let's add more keyboard shortcuts!

-:::tip The keyboard shortcuts in the Gnome Guide are great, but I have these shortcuts as well:
+:::tip The keyboard shortcuts in the Gnome Guide are great, I have these shortcuts as well:

 `<Super><Shift>Return` --> Center Window on the screen.